10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 01

 File homestead by March 1.
 If you close after January 1, the filing applies to the following tax year.
 Calendar the deadline at closing.
-Missing it costs a full year of Save Our Homes accumulation that does not compound retroactively.
+Missing it costs a full year of Save Our Homes savings that cannot be recovered.

 02

 File portability if transferring from a prior Florida homestead.
-The DR-501T form carries the same March 1 deadline.
-Up to $500,000 in accumulated SOH savings can transfer, but only within three years of abandoning the prior homestead.
+The DR-501T form has the same March 1 deadline.
+Up to $500,000 in accumulated tax savings can transfer, but only within three years of leaving the prior homestead.
 Coordinate with your CPA and attorney before closing, not after.

 03

-Execute mitigation upgrades in the first 60 days.
-Roof, openings, and mechanical relocation completed early unlock premium reductions at your first policy renewal.
-Waiting until renewal to begin the work means paying the higher premium for a full additional cycle.
+Complete wind-protection upgrades in the first 60 days.
+Roof, impact windows, and mechanical work completed early unlock premium reductions at your first insurance renewal.
+Waiting until renewal to begin the work means paying the higher premium for a full additional year.

 04

-Bind final insurance within the lender's required window.
-If you closed with a binder, convert to the permanent policy promptly.
+Finalize insurance within the lender's required window.
+If you closed with a temporary binder, convert to the permanent policy promptly.
 Confirm flood, wind, and liability coverage amounts with your specialist broker.
-A lapse between binder and permanent policy creates closing-level risk after you already own the asset.
+A gap between the binder and permanent policy creates serious risk after you already own the property.

 05

-Commission dock and seawall inspections.
-If diligence focused on route-to-ocean and bridge clearance, the first 90 days are when you verify pile condition, lift capacity, and shore power under actual use.
-Schedule marine contractor walkthroughs before committing to vessel upgrades.
+Inspect the dock and seawall.
+If your pre-purchase review focused on the route to the ocean and bridge clearance, the first 90 days are when you verify piling condition, lift capacity, and shore power under actual use.
+Schedule marine contractor walkthroughs before committing to any vessel upgrades.

 X. Waterfront Due Diligence Checklist

-Each item surfaces a risk you can price, or removes one before it becomes leverage for the other side.
+Each item surfaces a risk you can price into your offer, or removes one before the other side can use it against you.

 Ten-Step Waterfront Due Diligence Sequence